MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/create_bootable_drive.md

     2. This command copies all files less than 3.8 GB from the mounted ISO to the flash drive (everything except the install.wim)
 2. Open a Command Prompt with Administrator privileges
     1. Search Command Prompt in Windows search bar and select Run as Administrator
-3. Run the following command to split the windows image into a set of smaller .swm files and copy them to the drive.
+3. Run the following command to split the windows image into a set of smaller.swm files and copy them to the drive.
 Ensure there are no file explorer sessions open within the media drive or the mounted ISO.

     ```cmd
     Dism /Split-Image /ImageFile:<Mounted_ISO>:\sources\install.wim /SWMFile:<Media_Drive>:\sources\install.swm /FileSize:3800